Anger and being really mad tend to be seen as wild, negative emotions, but research finds that anger also has its positive side.

 You sometimes hear people talking about using anger as a motivating force by ‘turning anger into positive energy’.

-In fact being really mad itself is a kind of positive energy and a powerful motivating force.
+In fact being really mad itself is a kind of positive energy that has its advantages and can be a powerful motivating force.

 Research has shown that anger can make us push on towards our goals in the face of problems and barriers.

 In one study, participants were shown objects they associated with a reward.